ADA-GWU/understanding-the-systems-with-complex-connections-Angryplayer321/README.md

 + **30.09.23**

 As I documented yesterday, I did update the code that know I create the connections and collect them in array beforehand then use them.
 The problem for yesterday's errors was that when Client typed `'Over'` which is eliminating string for the application.
-It only send the message the current
+It only sent the message to the current server so others crushed.
+Fixed it.

 + **01.10.23**